 5GMSu Client can (in principle) start the uplink streaming by activating its uplink streaming session.
 The uplink streaming session for a given UE (or "for each UE") is active from the time, at which the 5GMSu Aware Application activates the transmission of an uplink streaming service until its termination.

 The 5GMSu Aware Application received application metadata from the 5GMSu Application Provider before transmitting the uplink streaming media.
-The application metadata contains service access information, which act as entry point for the 5GMSu Client to start the uplink streaming session.
-The 5GMSu Client may either receive the service access information from the 5GMSu Application Provider (using a not standardized interface) or instructions for a remote control session.
-When remote control is activated, then the 5GMSu Client is remote configured and controlled by a 5GMSu AF.
+The application metadata contains service access information, which act as entry point for the 5GMSu Client to start the uplink streaming session.The 5GMSu Client may establish a data channel with an (external) AS, which may be used to transmit remote control commands, e.g. to start an uplink streaming session.

+6.1.2 Highlevel procedure description

 Figure 6.1-1: High Level Procedure for uplink streaming